Martinique New York on Broadway, Curio Collection by Hilton: Facade

 The facade is clad with glazed brick, terracotta, and limestone.
 The 32nd Street elevation of the facade is divided vertically into nine bays, while the Broadway elevation is six bays wide and the 33rd Street elevation is five bays wide.
+The 32nd Street and 33rd Street elevations are symmetrical, and the Broadway elevation is asymmetrical.
+The eastern elevation, which faces nearby buildings, is clad with plain brick.

-On all three elevations, the ground story is clad with rusticated limestone blocks and contains storefronts, while the upper stories are faced in terracotta and brick.
+On all three elevations, the articulation consists of three horizontal sections similar to the components of a column (namely a base, shaft, and capital).
+These sections are separated from each other by a cornice above the fourth story and a string course above the eleventh story.
+The ground story is clad with rusticated limestone blocks and contains storefronts, while the upper stories are faced in terracotta and brick.
 The facade also contains aluminum sash windows.
 When built, the hotel featured "rusticated stonework balconies and prominent cartouches on all three of its facades".
-The eastern elevation, which faces nearby buildings, contains a cladding of plain brick.
-The facade is crowned by a large green mansard roof and has decorated dormer windows.
+The facade is crowned by a two-story, green mansard roof with elaborate dormer windows.
+There are brick parapets and chimneys above the mansard roof.
+The chimneys have terracotta caps, and the main chimney on the 33rd Street wing also has a cupola and a cornice of sheet metal.
+In addition, the eastern part of the roof has a bulkhead or dormer structure for utilities.